nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

 Browse and Upload ISO
 ------------------------

+**Select the Media Panel and click the "Browse and Upload" Button**

+To Upload and ISO to the ForensicVM Server you should previously had to download or prepare the iso file.
+So locate this file on your disk and:

+1) Click on The Media Panel Separator on the Autopsy VM ForensicVM Client Plugin
+2) Click the "Browse and Upload" Button

 .. figure:: img/upload_iso_0001.jpg
    :alt: Change
    :align: center
    :width: 600

    Change

+**Select the ISO file to upload**

+Browse your computer and select the ISO file to upload

 .. figure:: img/upload_iso_0002.jpg
    :alt: Change